pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 ## Why do we study discrete structures in computer science?

 Since all of a computer's data is represented as discrete bits, (0 or 1), it makes sense that we'd want to be familiar with their properties.
-You'll find the practical applications of discrete math in algorithm analysis, computability theory, cryptography, writing proofs about algorithms, etc. Discrete math is the mathematical foundation that is necessary in order to understand the deeper, theoretical, and more complex topics in computing.
+You'll find practical applications of discrete math in algorithm analysis, computability theory, cryptography, writing proofs about algorithms, etc. Discrete math is the mathematical foundation that is necessary in order to understand the deeper, theoretical, and more complex topics in computing.

 ## How to succeed in 441: